nalDaniels/TerraformDeployment6/Documentation.md

 # Optimization:
 I would optimize this deployment by adding an additional database since it has a single point of failure.
 I would set up the second database so that it is synced with the main database.
 You can have one database for writes and the other that simply does reads.

 The applications, Jenkins and Terraform servers should be in private subnets with nginx web servers in the public subnet.
 For applications, it is essential to also add a NAT gateway so that the data can be sent back to the client from the private subnet.
-This will enhance the security of the application code and files
+This will enhance the security of the application code and files.

+For the DNS server, I would add geo-location routing, so that requests would be sent to the region closest to the client's IP address.

 A CDN would also decrease latency.
 It could store and serve the home page, login pages, and user input pages.